BatmanNelson/verilog-processor/README.md

 # Verilog Processor
-Digital systems final project, a processor coded in Verilog for Basys 3 FPGA.
+Digital systems final project Fall 2023, a processor coded in Verilog for Basys 3 FPGA.

 Only source code.
 Vivado files need to be generated to run.